 "Assigning Party" has the meaning set forth in Section 10.4.

-"Bankrupt" means any entity, if such entity (i) files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy, insolvency, reorganization, debt restructuring, liquidation or similar law, or has any such petition filed or commenced against it, (ii) makes an assignment or any general arrangement for the benefit of creditors, (iii) otherwise becomes bankrupt or insolvent (however evidenced), (iv) has a liquidator, administrator, receiver, trustee, conservator or similar official appointed with respect to it or any substantial portion of its property or assets, or (v) is generally unable to pay its debts as they fall due.

 "Business Day" means (i) with respect to payments, a day, other than a Saturday or Sunday, on which the banks designated under the “Payments” section on the Schedule are open for business, and (ii) with respect to notices or other communications, any day, other than a Saturday or Sunday, on which banks in the city designated by the recipient party under the “Notices and Correspondence” section on the Schedule are open for business.

 "Buyer" means the Party that is obligated to purchase a Product.